 Another great thing about Thailand is that it’s possible to pack light!
 It’s warm and sunny the time of year we visited, so swim diapers was what took most of our luggage space.
 We were a bit worried about mosquito bites and food, but luckily we got a green light from our pediatrician, and stuck to mostly breastfeeding our son, who at the time was being baby led weaned.
 We loved Thailand, and we are dying to go back!

-London by Family Off Duty
+London with a baby by Family Off Duty

 Age: 4 weeks

 Ambergris Caye, Belize by Milanas Travel

 Ambergris Caye, Belize is the perfect destination for baby’s first trip.
 We went in April and June of 2014 and August 2015.
 My daughter was 2 (first two trips) and 3 at the time of travel.
 This is the perfect destination for those traveling with kids!
 Our resort (X’Tan Ha) is a child’s dream come true.
 Our villa was just steps to the calm, turquoise ocean and the resort has 2 pools, one with a shallow area for kids to play in.
 The staff loves kids and they even provide beach toys for them to play with.
 Golf carts are the preferred mode of transportation, and I highly recommend renting one to explore the area/San Pedro.